GiGurra/flycd/README.md

 FlyCD will then automatically fetch the latest version (or specific version, if set in your config repo) of your apps and deploy them and any updates to their configuration.

+When an app repo webhook is triggered, flycd will will only evaluate that specific app for changes to know if it needs to be re-deployed.

 ### Configuration examples